Why an Institutionally Managed, SIPC/FINRA-Member Lending Facility Should Be Your Only Securities-based Credit Line Consideration

 The Law Has Spoken: Buyer Beware of Nonrecourse Stock Loans

 If you are a broker helping transfer you shares for your client’s securities-backed loan, or if you are a broker calling such structures “loans” instead of the sales that they really are, then you must understand what the structure of this financing is and disclose it fully to your clients at the very least.
-(The new Consumer Finance agency has already stated that full disclosure will be their number one priority…) Better, stop having any involvement whatsoever with transfer-of-title securities loans.
+(The new Consumer Finance agency has already stated that full disclosure is a priority…) Better, stop having any involvement whatsoever with transfer-of-title securities loans.
 There are very strong indications that regulators will very soon rule that those who engage in such loans are deceiving their clients by the mere fact that they are being called “loans”.
 If you are a broker who is claiming such loans are “non taxable” even though shares are sold to fund them, you should expect to be challenged – or worse – by the IRS, which almost certainly does not agree.
 If you are a client considering such a loan, you are probably entering into something that the IRS almost certainly considers a taxable sale of assets, and you can expect sooner or later to receive a

 Unless your securities-based loan involves assets that remain in your title and account unsold, that allow free prepayment when you wish without penalty, that allow you all the privileges of any modern U.S. brokerage — then you are almost certainly engaging in a very risky or in some cases possibly even illegal financial transaction.
 Once upon a time nonrecourse stock loans occupied a legal gray area; today they most certainly do not.